zalenix/portaldocs/portal-sdk/templates/top-extensions-alerting.md

             * **message2**: Optional.
 Additional error message to include in this alert.

-            * **minAffectedUserCount**:  The minimum number of unique users that encountered a failure previous to meeting or exceeding the error threshold.
+            * **minAffectedUserCount**:  The minimum number of unique users that encountered any client error previous to meeting or exceeding the error threshold.

             * **exclusion**:  Specifies the name of the messages that cannot send this alert.
 As many as three messages can be specified.